24x7 Advisory through E-mail and Whatsapp

 If the trademark application is rejected, the applicant can go for a for a hearing.
 If the officer can be convinced with the provided documents then the application will be passed.
 If the officer is not convinced, once again the application gets rejected.
 If he is not fully convinced about the reason for rejection, then the Intellectual Property Appellate Board can be contacted.

 This symbol is for unregistered trademarks.
 It warns others from copying your logo, name or symbol.
-It does not give you copyright protection, and others can use your logo or name in case your application gets rejected.
+It does not give you ultimate protection.
+You get to use the symbol as soon as you file the trademark application.

 The C symbol stands for contents which do not have any copyright issues.
 The symbol is mandatory in many countries for copyright claims.